MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | incredibuildvs2017i.azureedge.net | Game development with C++ (IncrediBuild) |
 | www.python.org | Python development (Python) <br /><br />Data science and analytical applications (Python) |

-## Use Visual Studio or Azure Services in a private network
+## Ports and protocols to enable when you use Visual Studio or Azure Services behind a firewall or proxy server
-When you use Visual Studio or Azure services in a private network, there are some ports and protocols that you might want to enable to ensure that you have access to everything you need.
+When you use Visual Studio or Azure services behind a firewall or proxy server, there are some ports and protocols that you might want to enable to ensure that you have access to everything you need.
 For more information, see the [Ports and protocols for Visual Studio and for Azure services](visual-studio-and-azure-services-ports-and-protocols.md) page.

 ## Troubleshoot network-related errors
 Sometimes, you might run in to network- or proxy-related errors when you install or use Visual Studio behind a firewall or a proxy server.
-For more information about solutions for such error messages, see the [Troubleshooting network errors](troubleshooting-network-errors.md) page.
+For more information about solutions for such error messages, see the [Troubleshooting network errors when you install or use Visual Studio](troubleshooting-network-errors.md) page.

 ## Get support
 Here are a few more support options for you: